-A portable generator can keep vour appliances going after a disaster, but it comes with several dangers:
+A portable generator can keep your appliances going after a disaster, but it comes with several dangers:

-CARBON MONOXIDE: Use generators outdoors, away from windows and doors, to avoid exposure to this deadly, colorless, odorless gas.
+CARBON MONOXIDE: Always use generators outdoors, at least 20 feet away from windows and doors, to prevent exposure to this deadly, colorless, and odorless gas.
 Never operate a generator indoors.
-Consider installing a CO2 detector in your home.
+For added protection, install a carbon monoxide (CO) detector in your home.